-Preliminary Examination: At the Preliminary Exam, the judge determines whether the prosecution has sufficient evidence to show the defendant probably committed a felony.
-If there is probable cause, the matter is sent or “bound over” to Oakland County Circuit Court for trial.
+Preliminary Examination: During the Preliminary Exam, the judge determines whether the prosecution has sufficient evidence to show the defendant probably committed a felony.
+If there is probable cause, the matter is sent or “bound over” to the Oakland County Circuit Court for trial.

 Examples of felony charges in the 52-1 District Court

 - operating while intoxicated – 3rd offense

 - retail fraud – 3rd degree

 - felonious assault

 - embezzlement over $1,000, fraud, and other white-collar crimes